7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 |---|---|

-| Multiple speed settings | Louder than other options |
+| Multiple speed settings | Louder than some quieter options |

-| Random movement patterns | Requires batteries |
+| Random movement patterns | Requires charging or batteries |

-| Rechargeable | May scare timid cats |
+| Rechargeable (common models) | May scare timid cats at first |

-4. Electronic Feather Wand Pro
+4) Electronic Feather Wand Pro — Best Hands-Free Wand

 Best for: Busy cat parents